Ordered deported, migrants hit with fines running into hundreds of thousands

 This week’s batch of letters caught pastors and immigration activists by surprise, as houses of worship, like hospitals and schools, have generally been excluded from raids.

+The Rev. Isaac Collins, the church’s pastor, said customs officials had recently been ramping up “psychological pressure” in an attempt to force Chavalan, who does not have a criminal record and was ordered deported after missing a court date, to leave the church.
+Collins said that Chavalan wears an ankle monitor that officials buzz late at night and that she frequently receives calls to ask her where she is, even though she is tracked by GPS.

+“The idea is to make her feel unsafe, under surveillance,” he said.
+“That’s what the notice of intent to fine is meant to do.”

 The immigrants have 30 days to respond to the ICE letters.
-Lawyers and activists in about seven states said they were scrambling to collaborate on a coordinated response and were working to confirm how many other migrants living in houses of worship had received notices.
+Lawyers and activists in about seven states, from Utah to Texas to Virginia, said they were scrambling to collaborate on a coordinated response and were working to confirm how many other migrants living in houses of worship had received notices.
 Across the country, more than 40 immigrants are living in houses of worship, according to Church World Service, an organisation that tracks the cases.

+Some lawyers said they were worried that the fines were part of a strategy by the Trump administration to target immigrant support systems.
+Earlier this year, a volunteer with No More Deaths, a ministry of the Unitarian Universalist Church of Tucson, Arizona, faced felony charges for offering migrants water and food.
+The case ended in a mistrial, but federal prosecutors announced this week that they plan to retry the case in November.

+Others are looking at a legal strategy that would consider the fines as the “excessive fines” prohibited by the Eighth Amendment of the Constitution.

 More stories